Guri-21/music-player/README.md

 Music has the power to evoke emotions and moods.
 A well-curated playlist can lift spirits, soothe stress, or energize the listener, contributing to overall mental well-being.
 4. Discovering New Music:
 Our music player has features that suggest new songs or artists based on a user's listening history.
 This can introduce users to fresh and exciting music they might not have discovered otherwise.
 5. Preservation of Physical Space:
 Digital music players eliminate the need for physical CDs or records, helping to declutterm living spaces and reduce the environmental impact of physical media production.
 6. User-Driven Experience:
 It puts users in control, allowing them to skip tracks, adjust volume, and create playlists that align with their preferences and current mood.

+Start Date:  May 5th , 2024, 9:00 AM - This marks the beginning of your project timeline.
+Checkpoint Meeting: May 10th, 2024, 2:00 PM - Schedule a meeting to review progress, discuss any challenges, and adjust the project plan if necessary.
+Submission Deadline: May 15th , 2024, 9:00 PM - This is the ultimate deadline for completing and submitting the music player website project